brent-shaw/mpx8-toolkit/README.md

+TODO this is out of date - fix this

 The Akai MPX8 uses an SD card to load external samples and save KIT files.

 The KIT file format contains the the file information, the kit information, and the information about how the various pads are configured.